JamieMair/MuJoCo.jl/docs/src/index.md

 Welcome to the documentation for `MuJoCo.jl`.
 This package contains a Julia wrapper for  DeepMind's general-purpose physics engine, allowing users to simulate robotic systems, their controllers, and their interactions with surrounding environments, all in native Julia.

 This wrapper aims to provide a simple, performant interface to the [MuJoCo C library](https://github.com/deepmind/mujoco), allowing direct manipulation of the data used by the C engine for optimal performance.
-See the [MuJoCo Index](@ref) page for our wrapped functions.
+See the [MuJoCo API](@ref) page for our wrapped functions.
 We also provide a thin wrapper directly around the MuJoCo C library, which directly wraps all functions exported by the `libmujoco.h` header file.
 You can view the structs and functions available in the [LibMuJoCo Index](@ref) page.

 Much of this project builds upon the work from [Lyceum](https://github.com/Lyceum) and their package [`Lyceum/MuJoCo.jl`](https://github.com/Lyceum/MuJoCo.jl), along with their visualisation project [`LyceumMuJoCoViz`](https://github.com/Lyceum/LyceumMuJoCoViz.jl).
 We would like to thank the authors of these packages for their amazing work in originally bringing MuJoCo to Julia.